 Step 1: Identify Contracts That Fail to Meet Performance Goals

-With contract management software, teams can identify contracts that fail to meet contract KPIs with several intelligent software tools.
+Teams can identify contracts that fail to meet contract KPIs with several intelligent contract management software tools.

-For starters, utilities designed to compare contract performance data against that of previous years equip organizations with beneficial contract analytics insights.
-Contract performance data solutions offer visually engaging tools for these purposes.
+Utilities to compare contract performance data against previous years can equip organizations with beneficial contract analytics insights.
+Contract performance data solutions can offer visually engaging tools for these purposes.

 Tracking Missed Payments & Deliverables

-Organizations can track missed payment and delivery milestones – based upon when a counterparty should have performed a payment or delivery according to the terms and conditions of a contract.
-This process can be streamlined with a robust contract management solution that allows organizations to configure automated workflow updates for software users if payments and deliverables fail to be met by their set date.
+Organizations can track missed payment and delivery milestones against contract terms and conditions.
+Automated contract workflow updates can alert users if payments and deliverables fail to be met by their set date.

 Step 2: Dynamically Write a Contract Termination Letter

-Step 3: Ensure Proper Contract Closeout with Financials Tracking
+Step 3: Promote Proper Contract Closeout with Financials Tracking

-At contract termination, contract management software helps organizations facilitate proper contract closeout while gaining valuable insights to support the health of future contracts.
-Organizations can leverage the contract management software’s financial tracking tools to help them effectively manage spend and stay within their budget limit before contract closeout as to avoid penalties.
+At contract termination, contract management software can help organizations facilitate proper contract closeout.
+All the while, they can gain valuable insights to support the health of future contracts.
+Organizations can manage spending and stay within budget limits before contract closeout to avoid penalties.
 Additionally, organizations can determine the contract's remaining budget after contract rescission.

-With advanced contract management software, these financials can be exported to a spreadsheet format for future analysis and calculation.
-On the flip-side, financials can be bulk imported using a structured spreadsheet file as well.
+These financials can be exported to a spreadsheet format for future analysis and calculation with advanced contract management software.
+On the flip side, financials can be bulk imported using a structured spreadsheet file.
 Organizations can leverage spreadsheet imports with contract management software to simplify the analysis.